liazylee/lip_reading/Lip Reading.md

 ## I. Title: Lip Reading in English Using Machine Learning and Computer Vision

 ## II.
 Introduction:
-This research project aims to develop a lip reading system for the English language by leveraging machine learning and computer vision techniques.
-The primary objective is to enhance communication accessibility for the hearing impaired and explore applications in transcription, human-computer interaction, and security.
+The purpose of this research project is to harness the power of machine learning and computer vision technologies to advance the field of lip reading.
+Our primary objective is to develop and deploy robust, real-time systems capable of accurately transcribing spoken language by interpreting the visual cues provided by the movement of the lips.
+Lip reading has the potential to bridge communication gaps, making spoken language accessible to individuals with hearing impairments, enhancing security through speech recognition in challenging environments, and contributing to a wide range of applications.
 ## III.
 Research Question:
 How can machine learning and computer vision be used to accurately recognize and transcribe spoken English words from lip movements in real-time?